145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 In the wake of the recent shootings, President Trump repeatedly urged Republicans and Democrats to work together on background checks, saying on Twitter, "We cannot let those killed in El Paso, Texas, and Dayton, Ohio, die in vain."

-Days after issuing that message, the president said, "Serious discussions are taking place between House and Senate leadership on meaningful Background Checks."
+Days after issuing that message, Trump said, "Serious discussions are taking place between House and Senate leadership on meaningful Background Checks."

 But the president's stance on gun issues has also wavered.
 For instance, he has recently insisted U.S. background checks are already strong.
 And in early August, Trump said he's in favor of red flag laws — but that push seems limited to having Congress back states' attempts to enact their own laws, rather than codifying the approach in federal law.

-Note: Editor's note: Walmart is among NPR's recent sponsors.